![]() |

 The get_level(...) methods return a tkn::tklevel object, and the get_levels(...) methods return a vector of tkn::tklevel objects.

 In some cases, a level or a full band is known only relatively to an offset X because the bandhead energy is not known.
 The level energy in this case is its energy related to the bandhead offset (ex: X+100).
 The default method get_energy() in this case will return a "nan" value to avoid confusions.
-To test is a level is known only with an offset, use the method is_energy_offset().
+To test if a level is known only with an offset, use the method is_energy_offset().
 To obtain its relative energy, use the get_energy() with the _with_offset option.

 Here are the main method that can be applied on a tklevel: